Wehrl-type coherent state entropy inequalities for $SU(1,1)$ and its $AX+B$ subgroup: An analytic formulation

-Our theorem from the last section is therefore equivalent to the following result. \begin{theorem} Inequality \eqref{eq:analytic} holds for all analytic functions $F:\C_+\to \C$ and all positive integers $s$.
-Equality holds if and only if $F$ is proportional to $(z-z_0)^{-2}$ for some $z_0$ in the lower half-plane. \end{theorem}
+Our theorem from the previous section is therefore equivalent to the following result. \begin{thm} If $G(t)=t^s$, with $s$ a positive integer, then the integrals \eqref{eq:analyticHP} and \eqref{eq:analyticUD} satisfy the maximization properties stated above. \end{thm}